pkgforge-dev/Viber-AppImage-Enhanced/README.md

 ## Known quirk
 - "Launch Viber in the background" option is grayed-out in settings
   - This is a known upstream issue and I'm not sure why they disabled it when that function is available.
-Meanwhile, you can manually create this file to `$XDG_CONFIG_HOME/autostart/viber.desktop` to autostart it silently (Change `Exec` path accordingly to your installation):
-    ```desktop
-    [Desktop Entry]
-    Type=Application
-    Name=Viber
-    Exec=/path/to/viber StartInBackground
-    X-GNOME-Autostart-enabled=true
-    ```
+    To enable it, you can pass the `--auto-start` argument to the AppImage, which will create the silent autostart entry.

 ---